Gregory Mosher: Columbia Arts Initiative

 President Lee C. Bollinger created the Arts Initiative at Columbia University in 2004 to change the role of the arts across the university, and hired Mosher as its first director, a position he stepped down from in Fall 2010.
 Since its inception the Initiative has developed programs to enliven the arts on campus and to link the university's intellectual mission to New York's cultural life.
 Among its programs are Passport to NYC, which provides Columbia students with free admission at 28 New York City museums, including the Metropolitan Museum, MoMA and the Guggenheim.

 In 2005, Mosher collaborated with Peter Brook, bringing Brook's company, CICT, to Barnard College for a month-long residency.
 This residency marked a break in the long-standing relationship between Brook and Brooklyn Academy of Music.

 Brook staged Tierno Bokar, based on the life of the Malian Sufi of the same name.
 The play was adapted for the stage by Marie-Hélène Estienne from Vie et enseignement de Tierno Bokar, le sage de Bandiagara by Amadou Hampate Ba (translated into English as A Spirit of Tolerance: The Inspiring Life of Tierno Bokar).
 Columbia University produced 44 related events, lectures, and workshops that were attended by over 3,200 people throughout the run of Tierno Bokar.
 Panel discussions focused on topics of religious tolerance and Muslim tradition in West Africa.

 Other

+Mosher is currently the Executive Director of the Office of the Arts and Senior Advisor to the President for the Arts at Hunter College, where he is also the Patty and Jay Baker Professor of Theatre.